This page explains what Makaton is, who uses it and how you can start learning.

 With level 1 training, you’ll also meet and build a relationship with a Makaton tutor, who can help and support you in the future.
 The Makaton Charity has more than 1,000 licensed professional Makaton tutors.

-Once you’ve completed level 1, you can go on to level 2, and then on to levels 3 and 4.
+Once you’ve completed level 1, you can continue to level 2, and so on.

 If you already know which level of training you’re looking for, the best place to start is the workshop search page.